The 5 best mattresses to buy in 2025 – I've tested over 150 mattresses, and this is the shortlist I recommend to family and friends

 As a hot sleeper prone to overheating on memory foam, I've also been impressed by its temperature regulation.
 The synthetic fill isn't as breathable as a mattress filled with natural materials, like the Hypnos Pillow Top Select further down this list, but Simba's graphite-infused open-cell memory foam sleeps cooler than any other memory foam mattress I've tested.

-Add to that good motion isolation, a sleep trial that allows you to test out the mattress for 200 nights in your own home, great third-party reviews, a hassle-free delivery process, Simba's ongoing commitment to lowering its environmental impact, *and* great value for money, and I think the Simba Hybrid Original rightly deserves its 5-star rating.
+Add to that good motion isolation that makes it a great option for couples as you won't be disturbed by a fidgety bed partner, a sleep trial that allows you to test out the mattress for 200 nights in your own home, great third-party reviews, a hassle-free delivery process, Simba's ongoing commitment to lowering its environmental impact, *and* great value for money, and I think the Simba Hybrid Original rightly deserves its 5-star rating.

 Tested by: Amy and Linda – Linda's full Simba Hybrid Original mattress review has more detail.